-- Australian National Maritime Museum (Sydney, NSW): The best things about this museum are the ships and submarines often docked in the harbor out front.
+- Australian National Maritime Museum (NSW): The best things about this Sydney museum are the ships and submarines often docked in the harbor out front.
 You can climb aboard and experience what it's like to be a sailor.
-Inside are some fascinating displays relating to Australia's dependence on the occans.
+Inside are some fascinating displays relating to Australia's dependence on the oceans.
 See p.
+160.

-157. - Alice Springs Telegraph Station Historical Reserve (NT): It's not called a museum, but that's what this restored telegraph-repeater station out in the picturesque hills by a spring-Alice Springs-really is.
-From the hot biscuits turned out of the wood-fired oven to the old telegraph equipment, this 1870s settlement is as real as history can get.
+- Alice Springs Telegraph Station

+Historical Reserve (NT): It's not

+called a museum, but that's what this

+restored telegraph repeater station out

+in the picturesque hills by a spring-

+Alice Springs-really is.
+From the hot

+biscuits turned out of the wood-fired

+oven to the old telegraph equipment,

+- this 1870s settlement is as real as history can get.
 See p.
-386. - Australian Aviation Heritage Centre (Darwin, NT): The pride of this hangar is a B-52 bomber on permanent loan from the U.S. But there's loads more, and not just planes, engines, and other aviation paraphernalia-there are stories, jokes, and anecdotes associated with the exhibits that will appeal even if you don't have avgas (aviation fuel) running in your veins.
-See "Darwin" in chapter 9. - Warradjan Aboriginal Cultural Centre (NT): "Memorable and moving" were the words used by one reader to describe her visit to this small, stylish museum in Kakadu National Park.
+392. - Australian Aviation Heritage Centre (NT): The pride of this hangar in Darwin is a B-52 bomber on permanent loan from the U.S. But there's loads more, and not just planes, engines, and other aviation paraphernalia-there are stories, jokes, and anecdotes associated with the exhibits that will appeal even if you don't have avgas (aviation fuel) running in your veins.
+See "Darwin," in chapter 10. - Warradjan Aboriginal Cultural Centre (NT): "Memorable and moving" were the words used by one reader to describe her visit to this

+- small, stylish museum in Kakadu National Park.
 Learn about Dreamtime myths and daily life of Aboriginal people in Kakadu.
-See "Kakadu National Park" in chapter 9.

-- Western Australian Maritime Museum and the adjacent Shipwreck Galleries (Perth, WA): Housed in the historic port precinct of Fremantle, Perth, this museum tells tales of the harsh Western Australian coastline since the Dutch first bumped into it and abandoned it as useless in the 1600s.
+See "Kakadu National Park," in chapter 10. - Western Australian Maritime Museum & Shipwreck Galleries (WA): Housed in the historic port precinct of Fremantle, this museum, and its adjacent galleries, tells tales of the harsh Western Australian coastline since the Dutch first bumped into it and abandoned it as useless in the 1600s.
 Anyone who ever dreamed of finding a shipwreck laden with pieces of eight will relish the displays of treasure recovered from the deep.
 See p.
-457. - New Norcia Museum and Art Gallery (New Norcia, WA): This tiny museum in the Spanish Benedictine monastery town of New Norcia holds a mind-boggling collection of European Renaissance art.
+474. - New Norcia Museum and Art Gallery (WA): This tiny museum in the Spanish Benedictine monastery town of New Norcia holds a mind-boggling collection of European Renaissance art.
 The museum has all kinds of memorabilia: the monks' manuscripts, clothing, instruments, and gifts from Queen Isabella of Spain.
-See "Side Trips from Perth" in chapter 10. - The Migration Museum (Adelaide, SA): This museum gives visitors
+See "New Norcia: A Touch of Spain in Australia," in chapter 11.